 Do you have more time?
 One of the best things to do in Lanquin area, is to go for a beautiful walk.
 Because there are few clear hiking trails, it is recommended to head out with a good guide and walk to one of the viewpoints.
 Most hotels like Zephyr Lodge Lanquin and El Retiro lodge offer these type of guides.

 One of the best things to do in the Lanquin area is tubing.
 You take your seat in a large tire and just float on the river, while passing local houses and communities.
 Tubes are available at the entrance of Semuc Champey, but you can also book a trip in Lanquin and tube on the river below.
 It is a relaxed activity that requires little effort.
 Also, the Río Cahabón is one of the best places in Guatemala for rafting and kayaking, (includes different levels).
 It is one of the best things to do if you are looking for some adventure around Lanquin.

 Although Lanquin is a small town, you will find several nice hotels.
 My favorite place is the Zephyr lodge.
 This hotel, with infinity pool, is located on a mountain and offers the most amazing 360 degree views over the valley and the river below.
 You are surrounded by greenery and flowers but also able to walk into the small town within 5 minutes.

-Keep in mind that Trhe Zephyr lodge in Lanquin is a hostel type of hotel (meaning backpackers and parties around the pool) but there is a number of simple private rooms with nice views.
-There is also a restaurant, nothing fancy but good meals.
+Keep in mind that The Zephyr lodge in Lanquin is a hostel type of hotel (meaning backpackers and parties around the pool) but there is a number of simple private rooms with nice views.
+There is also a restaurant.
+Nothing fancy but good meals.
 And if you want to know what to do in Lanquin, there is plenty of staff to help you out, as many economic tours to the Lanquin Caves and Chemuc Champey are offered.
 Other recommended lodges in Lanquin are Vista Verde and El Retiro.